 The workforce is aging.
 American employees ages 65 and older (referred to as mature workers or perennials) make up the fastest-growing labor pool in the US.
+Those born between ~1930 and 1950 make up a unique workforce generation known by many as "Perennials" or the "Ageless Generation."

-They aren’t ready to retire A 2018 Gallup survey found that 41% of respondents who are not retired plan to leave the job market at age 66 or older, a figure that’s almost doubled since 2004 (26%).
+Retirement is not in the cards for many A 2018 Gallup survey found that 41% of respondents who are not retired plan to leave the job market at age 66 or older, a figure that’s almost doubled since 2004 (26%).
 Additionally, 20% of perennials are employed or actively looking for work, up from 12% in 1999, according to this year’s Associated Press-NORC Center for Public Affairs Research survey of 1,423 adults.

 The benefits of diversity apply to age, too Studies have shown that age diversity in the workplace increases productivity in both younger and older workers.